 • If you do not have an attorney, call the CSA at 608-328-9460 at least two business days before the date of your hearing.
 They will provide you with information on how to appear.

 • If an attorney represents you, you need to call the CSA at 608-328-9460 at least 2 business days before the date of your hearing to give them the attorney’s name, and email address if you have it.
 The CSA will notify them on how to appear.

 • If the case has a Guardian ad Litem, the CSA will notify them on how to appear.

 2. Hearings Without Child Support Agency:

-All Family Court mediation sessions will be held by telephone.
-If the Commissioner has reason to believe telephone mediation will not be effective, mediation may be delayed until after the crisis ends, or the Commissioner may immediately appoint a Guardian ad Litem at the parties’ expense.
+All Family Court mediation sessions will be held by telephone or by Zoom video, at the mediator’s discretion.
+If the Commissioner has reason to believe such mediation will not be effective, mediation may be delayed until after the crisis ends, or the Commissioner may immediately appoint a Guardian ad Litem at the parties’ expense.

-Documents must be filed 48 hours in advance of your hearing so they can be entered into the electronic system and reviewed.
-Even after in-person hearings begin again, the Commissioner will not accept paper documents.
+Documents must be filed with the Clerk of Court at least 48 hours in advance of your hearing so they can be entered into the electronic system and reviewed.

 Contact the Clerk of Circuit Court to find out how many copies must be filed and the amount of the filing fee, if any.
 Their telephone number is (608) 328-9433.

 Self-represented parties may mail their documents to the court.
 Be sure to include the court case number (ex: 2009FA100 or 20PA99).
 Attach checks for any filing fees with the paperwork.